INTRODUCTION TO THE UPPER HOUSE

 POINTS TO NOTE

 - Restaurant.
 The hotel only houses one restaurant, Cafe Gray Deluxe which serves modern European cuisine with harbour views.
 The restaurant is headed by Chef Gray Kunz.
+We have had mixed experiences with this restaurant so it’s really hard to rate it (from exceptional to average).
+In general, we have enjoyed the breakfasts and afternoon teas, and some of the food at the Bar itself can be truly exceptional, although we have been left wanting more with some lunches and dinners.
 However, due to its location above Pacific Place, there is a slew of restaurants in the immediate vicinity, and Central, Lan Kwai Fong and Soho are only a few minutes drive (or one station on the MTR [metro/subway] or a short tram ride) away.

 - The hotel is about a 40-minute drive from Hong Kong International Airport.